Written 05 August 2025 · Last edited 17 September 2025 ~ 16 min read

 Leaky ReLU modifies ReLU by adding a small negative slope for z<0:

-- Fixes the “dying ReLU” problem.
+- Mitigates the “dying ReLU” problem.

 - Still fast and efficient.